gulutu/gulutu/README.md

 ### Hi there 👋🏼
-🙋🏼‍♀️ My name is Guro, and I'm a 27 y/o girl from Norway who's recently graduated with a mastersdegree in Business Analytics.
+🙋🏼‍♀️ My name is Guro, and I'm a 27 y/o girl from Norway who's recently graduated with a master's degree in Business Analytics.

 - 💡 I'm interested in data and business analysis for insights and decision making
 - 🌱 I'm currently learning more about databases, SQL, and Power BI, while also extending my experience in Python